-In the DRAGON project a design platform comprising multi-standard transceiver specifications and novel flexible architectures is developed.
-The number of required external components, like analog filters, are replaced by reconfigurable digital CMOS (Complementary Metal Oxide Semiconductor) circuitry; and critical building-blocks are implemented to demonstrate proof of concept, both of the architecture and design methodology.
-All critical building-blocks are fabricated, tested, and demonstrated in state-of-the-art CMOS technology.
-The project results are also being provided to standardisation bodies, allowing an alignment of requirements to technology limits.
+In the DRAGON project a design platform comprising multi-standard transceiver specifications and novel flexible architecture was developed.
+The number of required external components, such as analog filters, was replaced by reconfigurable digital CMOS (Complementary Metal Oxide Semiconductor) circuitry; and critical building-blocs were implemented to demonstrate proof-of-concept, both of the architecture and design methodology.
+All critical building-blocks were fabricated, tested, and demonstrated in state-of-the-art CMOS technology.
+The project results were also provided to standardisation bodies, thus allowing an alignment of requirements to technology limits.

-The strategy is aimed at concurrently resolving a number of critical path issues, which currently act as impediments to the design and creation of future platforms.
-“Design Methods for Radio Architectures” are used as a lead example and work horse for the European design methodology “GOing Nanoscale”.
+The strategy was aimed at concurrently resolving a number of critical path issues, which acted as impediments to the design and creation of future platforms.
+“Design Methods for Radio Architectures” were used as a lead example and work horse for the European design methodology “GOing Nanoscale”.

-The issues have been embodied in the design of the five technical and one management work packages.
-Each work package is addressed by a team of specialists with advanced domain knowledge, which can be brought to bear on each of the technical core issues.
+The issues were embodied in the design of the five technical and one management work packages.
+Each work package was addressed by a team of specialists with advanced domain knowledge, which was brought to bear on each of the technical core issues.

-The development of DRAGON is partitioned in the following work packages:
+The development of DRAGON was partitioned in the following work packages:

-- WP01 - "Requirements and standardisation" is responsible for the task of developing and maintaining a link-budget tool for the transceiver system.
-This will target highly innovative architectures and new ways of partitioning the typical block requirements, e.g. selectivity, linearity, noise or gain.
-The work package also monitors state-of-the-art technology and the standardisation work carried out in the 3GPP RAN4 group and feeds this information to the WPs.
+- WP01 - "Requirements and standardisation" was responsible for the task of developing and maintaining a link-budget tool for the transceiver system.
+This targeted highly innovative architectures and new ways of partitioning the typical block requirements, e.g. selectivity, linearity, noise or gain.
+The work package also monitored state-of-the-art technology and the standardisation work carried out in the 3GPP RAN4 group and fed this information to the WPs.

-- WP02 - "Low power concept and architecture" develops an efficient architecture and a concept fullfilling the specification for the LTE transceiver defined in WP01 activities.
+- WP02 - "Low power concept and architecture" developed an efficient architecture and a concept fullfilling the specification for the LTE transceiver defined in WP01 activities.

-- WP03 - "Innovative Miniturised Receiver Design" has the goal of developing a design plattform that first intends to merge the on-chip channelselect filter with the receive ADC to eliminate much of the circuit complexity.
+- WP03 - "Innovative Miniturised Receiver Design" had the goal of developing a design plattform that first intended to merge the on-chip channelselect filter with the receive ADC to eliminate much of the circuit complexity.

-- WP04 - "Smart transmitters and power amplifiers" is concerned with the design of the transmitter part of a transceiver.
-Also the design of the antenna-SMPA interface and the design of the digital modulators are taken into account during this WP.
+- WP04 - "Smart transmitters and power amplifiers" was concerned with the design of the transmitter part of a transceiver.
+Also the design of the antenna-SMPA interface and the design of the digital modulators were taken into account during this WP.

-- WP05 - "Proof of concept and verification" provides the logistic platform to access state-of-the-art nanometer CMOS design technology.
-Further the specification, which will be defined in WP01, has to be compared to the measurement results.
+- WP05 - "Proof of concept and verification" provided the logistic platform to access state-of-the-art nanometer CMOS design technology.
+Further the specification, which was defined in WP01, had to be compared to the measurement results.

-- WP06 - "Project Management and dissemination" aims at an effective operational management with regard to contractual, financial, legal, technical, administrative and ethical management issues and focuses on a coordinated management of dissemination and exploitation for the DRAGON project.
+- WP06 - "Project Management and dissemination" aimed at an effective operational management with regard to contractual, financial, legal, technical, administrative and ethical management issues and focused on a coordinated management of dissemination and exploitation for the DRAGON project.